Federated Epidemic Surveillance: Introduction

-We propose and evaluate the feasibility of an alternative approach that we refer to as \textit{federated epidemic surveillance}.
+We propose and evaluate the feasibility of an alternative approach that we refer to as {\it federated epidemic surveillance}.
 The core concept is that health information, including even aggregate counts, never leaves the systems of individual data custodians.
-Rather, each custodian shares only specified \textit{statistics} of their data, for example, the $p$-value from a specified hypothesis test.
+Rather, each custodian shares only specified {\it statistics} of their data, for example, the {\it p}-value from a specified hypothesis test.
 These statistics are then aggregated to detect trends that represent potential new outbreaks.
-Leveraging inputs from a variety of data custodians provides significantly improved statistical power: trends which are only weakly evident in any individual dataset may be much more apparent if data could be pooled together.
-To illustrate, consider COVID-19 hospitalizations in Seattle reported by four facilities to the US Department of Health \& Human Services (HHS), as shown in Figure \ref{fig:egSeattle}.
-As the trends observed at different facilities vary substantially, it would be difficult to catch the overall increase by looking at any single facility.
+Leveraging inputs from a variety of data custodians provides significantly improved statistical power: trends that are only weakly evident in any individual dataset may be much more apparent when the evidence is pooled together.
+To illustrate, consider COVID-19 hospitalizations in Seattle reported by four facilities to the US Department of Health \& Human Services (HHS), as shown in Figure \ref{fig1}.
+As the patterns observed at different facilities vary substantially, it would be difficult to catch the overall trend by looking at any single facility.
 However, if the combined data from all facilities are available, a rapid increase in hospitalizations is clearly visible starting in March.
-Our goal is to detect outbreaks with comparable statistical power as if the data could be pooled together, but without individual data providers disclosing even their time series of counts.
+Our goal is to detect outbreaks with comparable statistical power as if the data could be pooled together, but without individual data providers disclosing their time series of counts.